RollandMichael7/ThingyAggregatorIOC/README.md

 ### IOC ###
 For each Thingy node in your network, add a line to the ```nodes.substitutions``` file in ```ThingyApp/Db```.
 Each line in this file will automatically generate all the PVs for each node, of the form ```{Sys}{Dev}X``` where X is the attribute, and ```Sys``` and ```Dev``` are fields of the substitutions file.
-The ```nodeID``` field identifies the Thingy in the network; these IDs are assigned sequentially as the nodes connect to the aggregator.
+The ```nodeID``` field identifies the Thingy in the network; by default these IDs are assigned sequentially as the nodes connect to the aggregator.
 Additionally, set ```Sys``` and ```Dev``` for your aggregator PVs in ```ThingyApp/Db/aggregator.substitutions```.

 Edit ```configure/RELEASE``` to point to your installation of EPICS base.
-Running the IOC also requires downloading, compiling, packaging and installing the gattlib C library.
+Compiling the IOC also requires downloading, compiling, packaging and installing the gattlib C library.
 See the [gattlib repo](https://github.com/labapart/gattlib) for instructions.

 ## Running the IOC ##